SirOMGitsYOU/poitor-LegionRework/README.md

-# GTA5-LegionRework
+# poitor-LegionRework
-Mapping project to remove the barriers from the entrance to Legion Carpark.
+GTA 5 - Mapping project to remove the barriers from the entrance to Legion Carpark.

 ---